R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 Mail responses from the enclave go through the [`PostMail`](api/-conclave%20-core/com.r3.conclave.host/-mail-command/-post-mail/index.html) command.
-In this tutorial, you store the Mail responses in a queue to retrieve later.
+In this tutorial, you store the Mail responses in a queue.

 This tutorial also uses the [`StoreSealedState`](api/-conclave%20-core/com.r3.conclave.host/-mail-command/-store-sealed-state/index.html) command.